 Having spent decades trying to understand the most effective, scientifically valid and practical ways that people can realize their full potential in daily life, I am passionate about the concrete and simple skills taught in the Mindful Self-Compassion training course.
 I work to integrate self compassion into all aspects of my work.
 I'm incredibly honored to be a faculty member of the Self-Compassion in Psychotherapy online training program for therapists, where I teach alongside Chris Germer, Kristin Neff and an amazing group of experts.

-In addition to being a therapist and lecturer, I am also frequently involved in providing trainings for corporate and humanitarian clients on resilience, adjusting to change, and managing uncertainty.
+In addition to being a therapist and lecturer, I'm frequently involved in providing trainings for non-profit, corporate and humanitarian clients on resilience, adjusting to change, and managing uncertainty.
 I also volunteer to help organize and lead mindfulness retreats and trainings for Thai healthcare professionals and people serving their communities locally.